modphysnobel/modphysnobel.github.io/docs/vol-IV/vol-IV-chap-14-sect-2.md

 	- Neutrino stability and oscillations.
 	- Other Neutrino Physics Experiments.

 MLA style: Frederick Reines – Nobel Lecture.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Mon.
 14 Aug 2023. https://www.nobelprize.org/prizes/physics/1995/reines/lecture/

-**PHYSICS CONTENT (based on *Press release, Award ceremony speech* and *Advanced information*).**

-- In 1930 Wolfgang Pauli was analyzing a nuclear beta decay process in which an atomic nucleus emitted an electron; however, something else was missing to balance energy.
-To make sure that energy was conserved he proposed the existence of a hypothetical subatomic particle without electrical charge, a negligible mass and it reacted very little with its environment: the neutrino was not observed, but it carried the missing energy.

-- In 1933 Enrico Fermi was working on a theory for explaining the weak force and called neutrino (little neutral one in Italian) to the particle proposed by Pauli.
-Fermi also used the neutrino hypothesis to formulate a theory for weak interactions and considered that nuclear reactors could be used as intensive neutrino sources.

-- In 1953 Frederick Reines and Clyde L. Cowan, Jr., proposed a reactor experiment to detect neutrinos and demonstrated experimentally its existence.
-They passed a radiation coming from a nuclear reactor through 200 liters of a solution of cadmium chloride ($CdCl_2$) in water.
-They studied a reaction where a neutrino was captured by a proton giving a neutron and a positron.
-The neutrino quickly faded away.
-The positron was slowed down by the water and annihilated by an electron.
-This annihilation created two photons, which were registered in two scintillation detectors.
-The neutron slowed down in the water and was eventually captured by a cadmium nucleus which are strong neutron absorbers.

-- In 1956 Reines and Cowan sent a telegram to Pauli announcing that they have discovered reactions that proved the existence of neutrino, the subatomic particle that he invented thirty years ago.

 ***

-**In 2002:** divided, one half jointly to Raymond Davis Jr. and Masatoshi Koshiba "for pioneering contributions to astrophysics, in particular for the detection of cosmic neutrinos" and the other half to Riccardo Giacconi "for pioneering contributions to astrophysics, which have led to the discovery of cosmic X-ray sources".
+**2002:** divided, one half jointly to [Raymond Davis Jr.](https://en.wikipedia.org/wiki/Raymond_Davis_Jr) and [Masatoshi Koshiba](https://en.wikipedia.org/wiki/Masatoshi_Koshiba) "for pioneering contributions to astrophysics, in particular for the detection of cosmic neutrinos" and the other half to [Riccardo Giacconi](https://en.wikipedia.org/wiki/Riccardo_Giacconi) "for pioneering contributions to astrophysics, which have led to the discovery of cosmic X-ray sources".

-!!! tip "2002 Physics Nobel Prize awarded to Davis."

-	WORK: “In certain nuclear reactions (such as when protons combine to form helium nuclei) elusive particles called neutrinos are created.
-Raymond Davies wanted to detect neutrinos in radiation from space to confirm the theory that this kind of nuclear reaction is the source of the sun’s energy.
-Beginning in the 1960s, he placed a large tank containing a chlorine-rich liquid inside a mine.
-In rare cases, a neutrino interacted with a chlorine atom to form an argon atom.
-By counting these argon atoms, neutrinos from space could be detected.”

-	MLA style: Raymond Davis Jr. – Facts.
-NobelPrize.org.
-Nobel Prize Outreach AB 2023.
-Mon.
-14 Aug 2023. https://www.nobelprize.org/prizes/physics/2002/davis/facts/

-	NOBEL LECTURE: *A Half-Century with Solar Neutrinos* by Davies.

-	No subtitles in the original.

-	MLA style: Raymond Davis Jr. – Nobel Lecture.
-NobelPrize.org.
-Nobel Prize Outreach AB 2023.
-Mon.
-14 Aug 2023. https://www.nobelprize.org/prizes/physics/2002/davis/lecture/

-!!! tip "2002 Physics Nobel Prize awarded to Koshiba."
-	WORK: “Certain nuclear reactions, including those where hydrogen atoms combine with helium, form elusive particles called neutrinos.
-By proving the existence of neutrinos in cosmic radiation, Raymond Davis showed that the sun's energy originates from such nuclear reactions.
-From 1980, Masatoshi Koshiba provided further proof of this through measurements taken inside an enormous water tank within a mine.
-In rare cases, neutrinos react with atomic nuclei in water, creating an electron and thus a flash of light that can be detected.”

-	MLA style: Masatoshi Koshiba – Facts.
-NobelPrize.org.
-Nobel Prize Outreach AB 2023.
-Mon.
-14 Aug 2023. https://www.nobelprize.org/prizes/physics/2002/koshiba/facts/

-	NOBEL LECTURE: *Birth of Neutrino Astrophysics* by Koshiba.

-	No subtitles in the original.

-	MLA style: Masatoshi Koshiba – Nobel Lecture.
-NobelPrize.org.
-Nobel Prize Outreach AB 2023.
-Mon.
-14 Aug 2023. https://www.nobelprize.org/prizes/physics/2002/koshiba/lecture/

-**PHYSICS CONTENT (based on *Press release* and *Popular information*).**
+PHYSICS CONTENT (based on *Speed read: Mining Mysterious Particles & X-ray Vision of the Universe* and *Popular information: Two New Windows on the Universe*).

 - A radioactive beta decay is a three-body process in which an atomic nucleus emits an electron and another subatomic particle which is created in the interaction process.
 In a beta decay of a neutron it is transformed into a proton by the emission of an electron accompanied by an antineutrino.
 Conversely, a proton is converted into a neutron by the emission of a positron with a neutrino in the so-called positron emission.
 These transformations between neutrons and protons corresponds to exchanges of the quantum bosons of the weak force carriers: the particles named as $W^+$, $W^-$ and $Z^0$.